yshmarov/blog-redirect/README.md

 ## How it works

-The `index.html` file contains a simple JavaScript redirect that:
+The solution uses two files:

-- Captures the current URL path and query parameters
+- `index.html`: Handles the root path (`/`) and includes a meta refresh as a fallback
-- Redirects to the corresponding URL on blog.superails.com
+- `404.html`: Handles all other paths by capturing the current URL and redirecting to the corresponding path on blog.superails.com

+This setup ensures that all paths are properly redirected, including:

+- Root path: `blog.corsego.com` → `blog.superails.com`
+- Subpaths: `blog.corsego.com/about` → `blog.superails.com/about`
+- Deep paths: `blog.corsego.com/posts/123` → `blog.superails.com/posts/123`
+- Query parameters: `blog.corsego.com?query=test` → `blog.superails.com?query=test`

 ## Example